Editor’s Note: You can learn more about community measurement strategy by enrolling in our latest online course, The Community MBA. Learn more here.

 1. Pressure to Make Apples-to-Apples Comparisons to “Traditional” Business Health

-Many of us face pressure to use growth as our main measure of success even if it doesn’t tell the full story of our community’s success.
+Many of us face pressure to use growth as our main measure of community success even if it doesn’t tell the full story.
 One reason is that growth in revenue and users are standard metrics used by organizations to show business health.

-There is an expectation to fit community into that framework, so executives can make an apples-to-apples comparison across all functions.
+There is an expectation to fit community into that health framework, so executives can make an apples-to-apples comparison.
 Unfortunately, that’s simply impossible or ineffective in most organizations.

 Unlike your company’s revenue and customers, you may not want your community to grow forever.
-Here’s the heart of the issue: The terms ‘users’ and ‘customers’ are often conflated with ‘community members’ in many organizations, although the relationships are very different.
+Here’s the heart of the issue: The terms “users” and “customers” are often conflated with “community members,” although the relationships are very different.

 That deeper relationship between the company and community member means that the cost and effort involved in coordinating a healthy community rises exponentially as more people are involved.
-The return on investment as the community grows, then, often drops off steeply.
+The return on investment as the community grows often drops off steeply.

-If your measure of community success is growth, your incentives may be pushing you to scale to the point where you’re putting more effort into managing your community than you’re getting value back out.
+If your measure of community success is growth, your incentives may push you to scale to the point where you’re putting more effort into managing your community than you’re getting value.

-There is a lot of writing on this subject, most notably Fred Brooks’ book The Mythical Man-Month, where he talks about the downsides of larger groups and states that adding more people to a delayed software project makes it launch even later.
+There is a lot of writing on this subject, including Fred Brooks’ book The Mythical Man-Month, where he talks about the downsides of larger groups and states that adding more people to a delayed software project makes it launch even later.

 2. Let’s Face It: Finding Other Metrics Is Hard Work

-To take another example from Mozilla, there is a small marketing budget for Firefox and the organization relies on good worth of mouth from the community to tell the world about what they’re doing.
+To take another example from Mozilla, there is a small marketing budget for Firefox and the organization relies on worth-of-mouth from the community to tell the world about what they’re doing.
 There is no way to count how many people have told their friends about Firefox or helped someone install it on their computer, so the growth in an Ambassador program can serve as a proxy for those activities.

 Choosing that easier measure over harder-to-track metrics can mask serious problems.
 When Mozilla set a growth goal in 2014, the size of the community got larger, which made it seem like things were on the right track.
 Because other metrics took more effort to measure, it took a while until we could see a troublesome pattern emerging in the data.

 This chart shows that growth efforts were being undercut by other issues that needed to be addressed.
 If new community members are joining while long-term members are leaving, the overall skill level in the community decreases.
 It may be better to pivot to training people to rebuild those skills instead.
-If the new members are getting discouraged and are leaving soon after arriving, it may be better to pivot to programs, such as mentorship and onboarding, that help new arrivals get settled in and get past initial hurdles.
+If the new members are getting discouraged and are leaving soon after arriving, it may be better to pivot to programs such as mentorship and onboarding that help new arrivals get settled in.

-If you are looking at just your community’s growth, you are likely missing important information.
-Getting a broader understanding of what’s happening by bringing in other measures can help you learn more about your community and tell a better story about the value it is creating.
+If you’re looking at just your community’s growth, you are likely missing important information.
+Getting a broader understanding of what’s happening by bringing in other measures can help you learn more about your community health and tell a better story about the value it is creating.